Carlijavier5/hackerType-HackGT-9/README.md

 # hackerType
-A typing game built to help you learn programming syntax.
+A typing game to test and improve your typing speed

-# Please open pageMain.html to access the website as intended.
+# Please open pageMain.html to access the website as intended